TABLE OF CONTENTS

 • “When the student is ready, the teacher will appear…” Over the past six years, my membership in SA has led me to learn many things about life, how to relate to people, how to love, how to share and care.

-• True sobriety includes progressive victory over lust (SA 202).
-For me, “lust” is the key.
+• For me, “lust” is the key.
 Lust for sex, for food, for “things,” for knowledge, for admiring glances, for honors—anything that would make me feel better about myself.
+While each of these “lust” objects often brought temporary pleasure, none of them would or could provide long-term satisfaction.

-• We admitted that we were powerless over lust—that our lives had become unmanageable (SA 6).
-This phrase defines my life prior to sobriety and in fact describes it since then as well: my life is unmanageable.
+• This phrase defines my life prior to sobriety and in fact describes it since then as well: my life is unmanageable.
 Prior to sobriety, I had experienced many, many attempts at controlling my lust myself.
+These took the forms of confession of my sin, crying out to God to help me keep from acting out, strong resolve to “do better,” and a myriad of other “tricks” that I really thought would work.

 PAST ISSUES